Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

 - Have you performed this procedure before?
 Do you have any pictures?

-Finally, it is very important that you are fully honest and open with your surgeon.
-This way, they can advise you on which is the best surgical approach for you and your breasts.
+Finally, it is very important that patients are fully honest and open with their surgeon.
+This way, they can advise on which is the best surgical approach for the patient and their breasts.

 Risks & Complications

 What are the main risks of breast enlargement by fat transfer?

 After the initial consultation, the surgeon will give patients a two-week ‘cooling-off period.
 At this time, patients should familiarise themselves with some of the breast enlargement fat transfer risks.